What is Marketplace Facilitator Tax?

 A Marketplace Facilitator is defined as a marketplace that contracts with third party sellers to promote their sale of physical property, digital goods, and services through the marketplace.
-This means most of the selling platforms today (Etsy, Amazon Seller, etc.) will collect the appropriate sales tax on your behalf for sales made with the United States.
+This means most of the selling platforms today including Amazon, eBay, Etsy, Walmart and many more, will collect the appropriate sales tax on your behalf.

 Marketplace Facilitator legislation is a set of laws that shifts the sales tax collection and remittance obligations from a third party seller to the marketplace facilitator.
 The marketplace facilitator will now be responsible to calculate, collect, and remit tax on sales sold by third party sellers for transactions destined to states where Marketplace Facilitator and/or Marketplace collection legislation is enacted.

 Marketplace Facilitator taxes are applicable in several markets including the United States, the European Union (for digital products) and the UK.
 Check with your marketplace for more details on if and when they will implement Facilitator taxes on your behalf.